 Tipping: If you are happy with your dining service, it is customary to leave 10%.
 Of note, it is not usual, however, to tip cab drivers.
 Additionally, no need to tip your hotel maids as that is not routine for Norway.

-Heads up: Sales tax is currently listed at 25% so be prepared to cough off some extra money when paying that restaurant bill.
+Heads up: Sales tax is currently listed at 25% so be prepared to cough off some extra money when purchasing items.